 Indeed, a person can experience sexual harassment even if the remarks or actions aren’t aimed directly at them.

 This form of sexual harassment occurs when someone — typically a supervisor or manager — requires an employee to submit to sexual advances or other sexually based conduct in order to secure a promotion, job or other form of work-related benefits.

 It’s important to note that the law dictates sexual harassment must be pervasive or severe in order to be considered illegal.
 In other words, it must be serious enough to alter employment conditions or create abusive working conditions.
 This doesn’t mean, however, that there must be several instances of harassment, rather a single act can be sufficiently severe.

 As to the types of behaviors that more than likely constitute sexual harassment under either of the aforementioned category, they include:

 We’ll examine more about this important topic in a future post, examining the civil remedies available to affected employees.

-In the meantime, consider speaking with an experienced legal professional if you have been victimized by sexual harassment and need to learn more about your options for pursuing justice.
+In the meantime, consider speaking with one of our experienced sexual harassment attorneys if you have been victimized by sexual harassment and need to learn more about your options for pursuing justice.